jimishol/Pioneerspacesim_trading_economy/README.md

 Mods are described in https://pioneerwiki.com/wiki/Mods.
 Download the economy_mod.zip file and move it in in pioneer's configuration mods subfolder, that should exist by default.
 Start a new game and enjoy a feeling of calibrated both stock and prices of commodities and cargo and prices of ships.

 The mod treats ships as upgrades from one to the next, starting from 'lunarshuttle'.
 I upload a new version of commodities.ods that includes new_economy sheet that helped me to calibrate prices, stock and cargo of ships.
-Also, I upload the economy_mod_equilibrium.wxmx file that helped me set ship prices along with economy_mod.tex and its corresponding [economy_mod.pdf](https://github.com/jimishol/Pioneerspacesim_trading_economy/files/7075341/economy_mod.pdf), that informs about economy mod creation.
+Also, I upload the economy_mod_equilibrium2.wxmx file that helped me set ship prices along with economy_mod.tex and its corresponding [economy_mod.pdf](https://github.com/jimishol/Pioneerspacesim_trading_economy/files/7089961/economy_mod.pdf)
+, that informs about economy mod creation.
 Beyond cargo, stock and prices, it is added

-    • a prerequisite feature or upgrades on ships
     • when a system is visited for the very first time, it offers increased major export stock on stations (in an attempt to lure new customers)
     • taxi and assassinations missions have reduced rewards to 2/3 or ¾ of what ‘lunarshuttle’ can get by trading.